How to Write a Simple Plugin¶

 This document will not include the complete code necessary for a

-working plugin (such as imports, etc) since it’s designed to focus on the necessary componets for writing a plugin.
+working plugin (such as imports, etc) since it’s designed to focus on the necessary components for writing a plugin.

 For complete and functioning plugins, the